kisinga/far-mon/edge/heltec-relay/README.md

-# edge/heltec-relay/ — Relay Node Firmware
+# Heltec Relay Node

+This directory contains the firmware for the Heltec relay node.

 ## Purpose

-- Receives sensor data from remote node(s) via LoRa.
-- Forwards data to Pi via serial (or other, via interface).
-- Receives config commands from Pi (serial), pushes to remote(s) via LoRa.
-- Handles ACK from remote and reports status upstream.

-## Extensibility

-- Serial interface is swappable: can support SPI/I2C or direct LoRa in future.
-- Updatable over USB.

-## Protocol

-- Message format: see `../../shared/protocol.md`.

-## Setup

-- Flash via USB.
-- Configure device IDs and channels in `config.h` or via initial serial setup.

-**Logs and troubleshooting tips:**
-See `../docs/troubleshooting.md` (if present).
+The relay node receives sensor data from remote nodes via LoRa and forwards it to the Raspberry Pi via serial.
+It also relays configuration commands from the Pi to the remote nodes.

+For detailed information, see the [Firmware documentation](https://github.com/ryanjyoder/farm/blob/main/docs/03_firmware.md).